Understanding USDA Construction Loans

 The Bottom Line

 The USDA loan program makes rural homeownership more affordable and accessible.
 When using a USDA construction loan, you have the opportunity to build your dream home while facing more flexible loan requirements for lender approval.
-USDA construction loans are just one of many options, though, so make sure to research the alternatives and find the loan that best fits your financial situation.
+USDA construction loans are just one of many options, so make sure to research the alternatives and find the loan that best fits your financial situation.

 Related Resources